← Back to ResourcesCalgary Dog Life

 If you have not signed a lease yet, filter for pet-friendly units on Rentfaster.ca or Zumper.
 Some buildings actively market themselves as dog-friendly and may even have on-site dog wash stations or designated pet relief areas.

-Size matters less than you think.
+The dogs that are good in an apartment — or great for apartments, or top apartment dogs by any other phrasing — share three traits, and surprisingly, size is not one of them.
 Energy level and noise tendency matter far more.
 A 60-pound Greyhound that sleeps 18 hours a day is a better apartment dog than a 15-pound Jack Russell Terrier that barks at every sound and needs two hours of exercise.

 Here is what to prioritize: